-Healthcare Communication Program
+Healthcare and Interprofessional Communication Program (HICP)

 What are standardized patients?